 - Burned nuts are the WORST and are totally unusable, so just watch them carefully.

-Use a light olive oil or grapeseed oil for the dressing for this shredded kale sprout salad.
+- Use light olive oil or grapeseed oil for the dressing for this shredded kale sprout salad.
 An extra-virgin olive oil will taste heavy.

-After whisking the balsamic vinaigrette together, taste it and see if it needs the honey.
-A good balsamic vinegar tastes super sweet to me so you may or may not want to use it.
+- After whisking the balsamic vinaigrette together, taste it and see if it needs the honey.
+A good balsamic vinegar tastes sweet to me so you may or may not want to use the honey.

 As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.